M-o-a-T/venusian/README.md

 * `git clone https://github.com/M-o-a-T/venusian.git /opt/venusian`
 * `cd /opt/venusian`
 * `./install -i /tmp/venus.img.gz -d /opt/venus -t /
+* systemctl start user@venus
+* vncclient localhost:1

+You'll also need to adapt /

+## helper scripts

+All scripts are located in `/usr/lib/venusian/bin`.
+You can add this directory to your path, or use shell aliases.

+### get-unique-id

+This is the script Venus uses to generate a unique ID, originally by using the MAC address of `eth0`.

+There are problems with this approach; some hosts don't have an `eth0`, others might use a dynamic MAC for privacy.
+It's also not multi-user capable.

+The Venusian uses a prefix of the machine ID and adds a the user ID (in hex).
+You can add a "MACHID=XXX" line to `/etc/venusian/vars` or `/etc/venusian/NAME/vars` if you want to override it.
+Note that the latter file includes the user ID.

+### ven

+`ven XXX` runs `XXX` as the user "venus".
+You can use "-u NAME" to switch to a different user.

+This helper is required because a mere `sudo -u venus` doesn't connect you to the user's DBus.

+### vctl

+Alias to `ven systemctl --user`.
+The "-u NAME" option is accepted.

+### vbus

+Alias to `ven dbus`.
+The "-u NAME" option is accepted.

+"dbus" is a script from Victron that's much nicer than the standard dbus-send program.

+## Environment settings

 ## File system structure